hasura/graphql-engine/docs/graphql/manual/deployment/postgres-permissions.rst

     GRANT ALL ON ALL SEQUENCES IN SCHEMA public TO hasurauser;

     -- Similarly add this for other schemas, if you have any.
-    -- GRANT ALL PRIVILEGES ON SCHEMA <schema-name> TO hasurauser;
+    -- GRANT USAGE ON SCHEMA <schema-name> TO hasurauser;
     -- GRANT ALL ON ALL TABLES IN SCHEMA <schema-name> TO hasurauser;
     -- GRANT ALL ON ALL SEQUENCES IN SCHEMA <schema-name> TO hasurauser;